The benefit of having the Universal Technology Taxonomy

 Delivering transparency on who owns patented technology globally

 The first taxonomy to provide a consistent and objective analysis of patented technologies owned by all companies globally.
-Harnessing the latest in machine learning, the Cipher Universal Technology Taxonomy (UTT) provides a fast and effective way to understand global technology trends and to compare the innovation profile of companies, competitors and technology landscapes.

 On this page:

-The Cipher Universal Technology Taxonomy (UTT) is organised by reference to Technology Superclasses (9) and Subclasses (114).
-The taxonomy was designed to ensure that the 45m+ active patents and applications globally are equally represented.
+The taxonomy was designed to ensure that the 44m+ active patents and applications globally are equally represented.

-View all patented technologies by:
+In the UTT, the user can view all patented technologies by:

-Including patent intelligence relating to:
+The UTT includes patent intelligence relating to:

 Why is it important to understand what a company owns?